olets/zsh-abbr/README.md

 This project uses all-contributors to recognize its community.
 The key to the emojis is on the [all-contributors website](https://allcontributors.org/docs/en/emoji-key).

+The following are some of the people who have contributed.
+All zsh-abbr repo committers are listed [here](https://github.com/olets/zsh-abbr/contributors), and all zsh-abbr docs committers are listed [here](https://github.com/olets/zsh-abbr-v4-docs/graphs/contributors) (v4) and  [here](https://github.com/olets/zsh-abbr-v5-docs/graphs/contributors) (v5).
+Other people have reported bugs and typos, helped debug, helped test features and bug fixes.
+The project wouldn't be where it is without them.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->